 Prongs hold diamonds and gemstones in place by clutching them with tiny talons.
 The bezel, in contrast, frames a diamond with a continuous rim of thin metal.
 It forms a collar around the stone.
 The stone’s girdle, the thin edge of its circumference, fits snugly inside a groove on the inside of the collar, securing the stone from coming loose.
-The bezel uses a bit more metal than a prong setting and often requires more skill to set.
+Bezel set engagement rings use a bit more metal than a prong setting and often requires more skill to set.
 As a result, there may be an added cost to the bezel setting.
 But, there are benefits as well.

 Do Bezel Set Diamonds Sparkle?

 Yes, and no. An excellent or ideal cut stone set into a well-designed bezel will stun even the most hardened of hearts.
 A poorly cut stone, framed in a chunky rim of metal that eclipses the top surface of the stone, can look dull or dim.
 Choose your stone, and bezel, wisely.